 Written By: Nina Thomas

-If rain is not on the horizon, don’t bring an umbrella.
+When we think of a rainy day outfit, we often envision an umbrella.
+However, if rain is not on the horizon, don’t bring one.
 However, if you’re traveling to a temperate climate in the spring, the probability of it raining is higher, so bringing a compact travel umbrella is suggested but not necessary as you can always buy one in your destination if needed.

 Tip: I’ve never packed an umbrella when traveling to Europe because I know they’ll be cheaply sold at any tourist location by people on the street looking to make a buck.

-Whether or not to pack rain boots is always one of the biggest dilemmas when planning what to wear on a rainy days while traveling.
+Whether or not to pack rain boots is always one of the biggest dilemmas when planning your rainy day outfit while traveling.

 Generally speaking, don’t pack rain boots unless you can get multiple uses out of them.
 For example, if you are staying at a farm, planning to visit the countryside, or hiking in a forest, rain boots can protect against mud or manure.